qiolol/threadpool_fractal/README.md

 on the complex plane to define the region of the complex plane to be rendered.

 For more info on the input, see the usage text by just running `cargo run`.

-The image's pixels are split across some number of threads, and each thread renders its part of the image, in "[fork-join parallelism](https://en.wikipedia.org/wiki/Fork%E2%80%93join_model)" fashion.

 # License
 [MIT](https://opensource.org/licenses/MIT)